 This “normal” mind can still experience many forms of mental distress such as anxiety, frustration, boredom, restlessness, unhappiness, and resentment, which is all just an expected part of life these days.
 It’s just the way things are in this chaotic world.
 Right?
 As long as these conditions of the mind aren’t chronic or disabling, the person experiencing them gets a passing grade for mental health.
 Anything above normal baseline is reserved for monks or saints and isn’t typically viewed as something that can be cultivated, learned, or part of normal.

-Our society and science has focused on the mental states below zero and in the last several decades, and there has been thousands of studies on mental illness and a small number on happiness, contentment, joy, and compassion.
-As a result, little is known about the qualities that make life worth living and the accompanying brain states, but this is changing,.
+Our society and science have focused on the mental states below zero and in the last several decades, and there have been thousands of studies on mental illness and a small number on happiness, contentment, joy, and compassion.
+As a result, little is known about the qualities that make life worth living and the accompanying brain states, but this is changing.

 Many philosophies of today teach that which is focused on materializes or, in other words, paying attention to something feeds it and contributes the energy to perpetuate.
 Worrying about something only brings it into your reality.
 If this is true, as a society focusing on the downside of mental health only serves to bring about more of the same.

 As individuals, we don’t have to and shouldn’t be satisfied with this baseline level of mental and emotional health when so much more is possible.

 Neuroplasticity, the ability of the brain to physically, permanently change structure and function based on repetitive experiences, thoughts, and behavior, gives all of us the ability to improve their mental and emotional functioning.
 As individuals and as a population, it’s entirely possible to change our brains to attain higher levels of attention, awareness, happiness, peace, empathy, compassion, patience, altruism, joy, and contentment.
 A higher level of mental health is absolutely attainable.